 Are you new to emergency management, and don't know where to start for your own facility's Emergency Preparedness Program?
 Check out these shortcuts around our website to find the most crucial bits:

 1. Make sure you have your County's contact information for the Medical Health Operational Area Coordinator (MHOAC).
 Check our our page, "Contact Your County."

 2. If you are an LA County provider, your structure is different and your County contact info will not be found on that page.
 You will want to go to our page, "Los Angeles County Resources."

 3. Once you are in contact with your County, make sure you send them your HVA!
 You can download the template from our page, "Hazard Vulnerability Assessments."

 4. Now that you know what your top hazards are from your HVA, you can begin planning your facility's annual emergency exercises.
 Check out more planning tools on our page, "Exercises & Drills" and see training videos on our other page, "Videos."

 5. Get involved with our projects!
 The Disaster Preparedness Program facilitates mutual aid programs and advisory councils for providers to enhance their emergency preparedness programs and exercises.
-For more information, email the DPP Coordinator.
+For more information, contact us.